Susanna Thompson: Career

-Thompson may be best known for her television work, which includes playing Karen Sammler on Once and Again, Michelle Generoo in an episode of The X-Files and a recurring role as the Borg Queen in the Star Trek: Voyager two-part episodes "Dark Frontier" (1999) and "Unimatrix Zero" (2000).
-Thompson also portrayed Denise Hydecker in the 1998 television film The Lake.
+She may be best known for her television work, which includes playing Karen Sammler on Once and Again, Michelle Generoo in an episode of The X-Files and a recurring role as the Borg Queen in the Star Trek: Voyager two-part episodes "Dark Frontier" (1999) and "Unimatrix Zero" (2000).
+She also portrayed Denise Hydecker in the 1998 television film The Lake.

 One of Thompson's most controversial television appearances was on an episode of Star Trek: Deep Space Nine titled "Rejoined".
 In the episode, she participated in one of US television's earlier same-sex kisses.
 The episode first aired on October 30, 1995.

-She made a guest appearance on Law and Order: SVU on October 7, 2003 in the season five episode "Mother", playing Dr. Greta Heints, a psychiatrist who rehabilitates sex offenders in order to prepare them for a return to society.
+She made a guest appearance on Law & Order: Special Victims Unit on October 7, 2003 in the season five episode "Mother", as Dr. Greta Heints, a psychiatrist who rehabilitates sex offenders to prepare them to return to society.

 Beginning in January 2006, she had a starring role in the short-lived NBC drama The Book of Daniel.
 In November 2006, she made her first appearance as Army Lieutenant Colonel Hollis Mann on the CBS series NCIS, in the recurring role of Agent Gibbs' love interest.
 That same week, she appeared on Without a Trace.

 In 2009, Thompson starred on the short-lived NBC series Kings, based on the biblical story of David, as Queen Rose Benjamin, an analogue of Ahinoam, the wife of Saul.

 In 2012, Thompson started a two season run as Moira Queen in the main cast of the CW series Arrow, returning as a guest in later seasons.
-Thompson appeared in the recurring role of Carolyn Preston in the NBC series Timeless (2016–2018).
+She appeared in the recurring role of Carolyn Preston in the NBC series Timeless (2016–2018).